View information in Chinese >

 *This list is not all inclusive.
 Please consult your medical provider for any other symptoms that are severe or concerning.

-To learn more about our testing location, please click here >
+To learn more about why the Josiah Quincy Elementary School was selected as our original testing location, please click here >